alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 * a hyphen (`-`)
 * your namespace's name (e.g. `sandbox-main`)
 * a hyphen (`-`)
-* your ElasticacheCluster resource's name
+* your Redis resource's name

 ## How to connect to a created queue